 The background rules

-The SEN Code of Practice places a strong emphasis on delivering better outcomes for children and young people with Special Education Needs and Disabilities (SEND).
+The SEN Code of Practice in England places a strong emphasis on delivering better outcomes for children and young people with Special Education Needs and Disabilities (SEND).
 This is statutory and crucial in directing us towards turning policy into good practice.

 - Outcomes should be set for every child and young person on the Special Education Needs (SEN) register, whether they have an Education Health and Care Plan (EHCP) or not